Keeping kids busy can be such a pain

 Not only did it keep him busy for a solid 30 minutes, but the treasures are still providing value a day later.
 I might unleash him on a closet or something today.
 The house is going to remain a disaster zone for the foreseeable future, so if the home version of dumpster diving keeps them busy… Meh.

 Keep all your boxes.
 ALL OF THEM.
-WE currently have a house with a functioning door, windows, and a mail slot.
+We currently have a box-house with a functioning door, windows, and a mail slot.
 They also come in handy when you want to throw and/or destroy something.
-HUzzah!
+Huzzah!
 Now your online shopping habit is helping entertain your tiny humans!

 Bonus if you have pets, especially a cat.
 Playing ‘find the cat’ provides a solid 10 minutes of entertainment that doesn’t require me to get up or do anything.